Activities for children and young people with eating disorders

 School break activity programmes

-When school’s out, for example in the long Summer holidays, Activity Programmes are in full swing for patients at Ellern Mede.
-For the six weeks of the Summer holidays we fill what used to be school time with activities which are fun, therapeutic and social.
-This helps patients to practice the life skills they learn in hospital in a more independent setting and in the community.
+When school’s out, for example in the long summer holidays, activities continue.
+We ensure that we fill what used to be school time with activities which are fun, therapeutic and social.
+This helps patients to practice skills they learn in hospital in a more independent community setting.